cloudacademy/angular-instructor-demos/03_component_communication/README.md

         }
     }
     ```
--   Open `src/app/child/child.component.html` and replace current html content with the following:
+-   Open `src/app/child/child.component.html` and replace current html content with the following.
+Mention that we will cover Templates in more depth in next Topic:
     ```
     <h3>Child Component</h3>
     <p>{{ message }}</p>